XD-DENG/rediseen/docs/documentation.md

 ## API Authentication

-API Key authentication is supported.
+Rediseen supports API Key authentication.

 To enable authentication, simply set environment variable `REDISEEN_API_KEY` and the value would be the key.
 Once it's set, client will have to add the API key as `X-API-KEY` in their HTTP header in order to access anything